moonbeam-foundation/moonbeam/README.md

 From frontier:

+- _EVM Chain Id_: A place to store the chain id for each Moonbeam network
 - _EVM_: Encapsulates execution logic for an Ethereum Virtual Machine
 - _Ethereum_: Ethereum-style data encoding and access for the EVM.